spanner888/CamScripts/README.md

 **MACHINABILITY/SF RPM**

 here/below:
-Example 1-4 all JobUtils. #4 is extended by adding setting TC properties & to desireed Op.
+Example 1-4 all JobUtils. #4 is extended by adding setting TC properties & to desired Op.
 Examples 5 & 6 are from included CamScripting....
 Examples are all compiled together in one script, to show how a typical start to end order that a FreeCAD might be fully automated.